with Stan Brown, Amy Jo Phillips, Natasha Williams, and Eldric Bashful.

 To Benson, humility is at the core of Brown’s character.

 “I wouldn’t characterize him as a ‘zen-like character’ because that almost makes it sound comic.
-He’s truly gifted in the sense that he sees the world in many perspectives, he has a way of nurturing those around him in times of trouble … And as far as vocals are concerned, there is no one from a male point of view, that I have ever been in the same room with, the same stage, anywhere, that even compares to Stan’s talent.”
+He’s truly gifted in the sense that he sees the world from many perspectives, he has a way of nurturing those around him in times of trouble … And as far as vocals are concerned, there is no one from a male point of view, that I have ever been in the same room with, the same stage, anywhere, that even compares to Stan’s talent.”